-In the last few decades, the world of dating has developed, as have the terminology used in the English language.
-Every year, slang phrases grow so prominent and established in everyday usage that they leave Urban Dictionary and enter other dictionaries.
-In this post, we’ll talk about a term that many of you are probably familiar with: ghosting.
-We will learn about signs to watch out for and quizzes that will help you decide whether or not, you are being ghosted.
+In the last few decades, the world of dating has developed, as has the terminology used in the English language.
+Every year, more and more people use slang phrases, and they become so common that they leave Urban Dictionary and go into other dictionaries.
+In this post, we’ll talk about a term that many of you are probably familiar with: “ghosting.”
+We will learn about signs to watch out for and take quizzes that will help you decide whether or not you are being ghosted.

 Am I Being Ghosted

-This is usually an abrupt close in connection in which both parties have invested.
-The communication halt occurs as a result of a warning or rationale – it is usually not the result of a major quarrel or break-up.
-The person will also dismiss their partner’s attempts to reach out or connect with them, in addition to cutting off all communication.
+Ghosting is usually an abrupt end to a connection in which both parties have invested.
+The communication halt occurs because of a warning or rationale – it is usually not the result of a significant quarrel or breakup.
+The person will also dismiss their partner’s attempts to reach out or connect with them and cut off all communication.

 What Causes Ghosting in the First Place?